 She previously served as the Chair of the El Paso County Bar Family Law Section, and continues to assist the Section in event planning and preparation.
 She published a widely circulated pre-repeal article on Don’t Ask, Don’t Tell, as well as other articles on same-sex common law marriage and transgender children the Pikes Peak Lawyer.
 Kelly also regularly donates her time and services to various pro bono clinics, and is an annual speaker at El Paso County’s Family Law Day.
 She is a member of the El Paso County Bar Association, Colorado Bar Association, and Colorado Association of Family and Conciliation Courts.
 Kelly is also a the Chair of the Board for the Tri-Lakes Chamber of Commerce.

-Prior to practicing law, Kelly was in the United States Air Force for eight years, serving as a federal agent with the Air Force Office of Special Investigations (AFOSI) and as an Assistant Professor of Philosophy at the US Air Force Academy.
+Prior to practicing law, Kelly was in the United States Air Force for eight years, serving as a federal agent with the Air Force Office of Special Investigations (AFOSI) and as an Assistant Professor at the US Air Force Academy.

 Kelly is a graduate of the University of Denver Sturm College of Law, where she received an award for excellence in Criminal Law.
 She has a Master’s Degree from Syracuse University, and received a Bachelor of Science at the United States Air Force Academy where she regularly received recognition on the Superintendent’s List.
 She was also a NCCA Division 1 track and cross-country runner while at the Academy.